srebreni3/Srebreni3/README.md

 ### About Me

 I'm an AWS enthusiast and I have a strong interest in learning and exploring the different AWS services and their use cases. 😊
+I have obtained two AWS certifications: Cloud Practitioner and Solutions Architect - Associate, which demonstrate my proficiency and expertise in cloud computing. ☁️📙

 ### Skills